-Mitigation Measures Timing of Verification Compliance Verification of • shall be consistent with survey protocols and mitigations measures recommended by the agency at the time of consultation.
-(General Plan PEIR Mitigation Measures BIO-1.3) Verification comments: BIO-5: Proposed projects within the Planning Area should avoid, if possible, To be completed during environmental Verified By Planning and Development Date Initials construction within the general nesting season of February through August for avian species protected under Fish and Game Code 3500 and the Migratory Bird Treaty Act (MBTA), if it is determined that suitable nesting habitat occurs on a project site.
+Mitigation Measures Timing of Verification Compliance Verification of Completion Tilling of Verification Verified By Date Initials agency consultation during the review process for discretionary projects, and shall be consistent with survey protocols and mitigations measures recommended by the agency at the time of consultation.
+(General Plan PEIR Mitigation Measures BIO-1.3) Verification comments: BIO-5: Proposed projects within the Planning Area should avoid, if possible, construction within the general nesting season of February through August for avian species protected under Fish and Game Code 3500 and the Migratory Bird Treaty Act (MBTA), if it is determined that suitable nesting habitat occurs on a project site.
 If construction cannot avoid the nesting season, a preconstruction clearance survey shall be conducted by a qualified biologist to determine if any nesting birds or nesting activity is observed on or within 500-feet of a project site.
 If an active nest is observed during the survey, a biological monitor shall be on site to ensure that no proposed project activities would impact the active nest.
 A suitable buffer shall be established around the active nest until the nestlings have fledged and the nest is no longer active.
 Project activities may continue in the vicinity of the nest only at the discretion of the biological monitor.
 Prior to commencement of grading activities and issuance of any building permits, the Director of the City of Fresno Planning and Development Department, or designee, shall verify that all proposed project grading and construction plans include specific documentation regarding the requirements of the Migratory Bird Treaty Act (MBTA) and California Fish and Game Code Section 3503, that preconstruction surveys have been completed and the results reviewed by staff, and that the appropriate buffers (if needed) are noted on the plans and established in the field.
 Specific mitigation measures for direct or incidental impacts to avian species protected under Fish and Game Code 3500 and the Migratory Bird Treaty Act (MBTA) shall be determined on a case-by-case basis through agency consultation during the review process for discretionary projects, and shall be consistent with survey protocols and mitigations measures recommended by the agency at the time of consultation.
-(General Plan PEIR Mitigation Measures BIO-1.4) review and prior to approval of discretionary project.
+(General Plan PEIR Mitigation Measures BIO-1.4) To be completed during environmental review and prior to approval of discretionary project.
 Only applicable to projects proposed on vacant and undisturbed land in non-urbanized areas.
-Department Verification comments:
+Planning and Development Department